Kathy Baker

-On television, Baker starred as Dr. Jill Brock in the CBS drama series Picket Fences (1992–1996), for which she received three Primetime Emmy Award for Outstanding Lead Actress in a Drama Series and Golden Globe and Screen Actors Guild Awards.
+On television, Baker starred as Dr. Jill Brock in the CBS drama series Picket Fences (1992–1996), for which she received three Primetime Emmy Awards for Outstanding Lead Actress in a Drama and Golden Globe and Screen Actors Guild Awards.
 She later received three additional nominations and a Primetime Emmy Award for her performances in Touched by an Angel, Boston Public, and Door to Door.

 Early life

 Baker was born in Midland, Texas, and raised a Quaker.
 She attended high school at Mills High School in Millbrae, California.
 She graduated in 1968.
 Her drama instructor, Allen Knight, was a major influence in her desire to become a professional actress.
 She attended the Boston University School of Fine Arts Acting program and studied acting at the California Institute of the Arts in the early 1970s.
 She later earned a B.A. degree in French in 1977 from UC Berkeley.